ShookApp/ShookApp/README.md

 * [RESTapi](https://github.com/ShookApp/ShookREST)
 * [Model Model](https://github.com/ShookApp/ShookModel)

-# Found a bug of missing a feature?
+# Found a bug or missing a feature?

 Please let us know what you found.
 Since we don't want to track every user on his or her behaviour our logs aren't that complete.
 If you had a problem using